Get Tech Tips

 Flow in the Liquid State

-In buildings we need to consider capillary action when designing wall systems to prevent water being held in or drawn up into walls.
+In buildings, we need to consider capillary action when designing wall systems to prevent water from being held in or drawn up into walls.
 This can happen due to porous materials being immersed in water or damp soil or by having wall layers placed close together with a gap or “capillary break” when there is a possibility of moisture.

 Convection (Air Movement)

 These materials are really just vapor inhibitors to help slow down the movement of water vapor across the material.
-The “vapor pressure” is based on a difference in dew-point, not relative humidity, so if the outdoor temperature is 80 degrees at 42% RH and indoors it is 72 degrees at 55% relative humidity there will be no vapor diffusion because they are both at 55 degree dew-point which equals a partial pressure of 0.436″hg (inches of mercury column).
+The “vapor pressure” is based on a difference in dew-point, not relative humidity.
+So, if the outdoor temperature is 80 degrees at 42% RH, and it is 72 degrees at 55% relative humidity indoors, there will be no vapor diffusion because they are both at 55 degree dew-point, which equals a partial pressure of 0.436″Hg (inches of mercury column).

 When there is a difference in dew-point (and therefore water vapor pressure) across a material such as drywall or insulation, there will be a transfer of water across that material via vapor diffusion from the higher dew-point to the lower dew-point.

-So yes… water moves downhill and a whole heck of a lot of other ways as well.
+So, yes—water moves downhill and a whole heck of a lot of other ways as well.